Rohan-Roy/Git-Essentials/Readme.md

+# Overview
-Git has three states, that the files can reside: modified, staged and committed
+-   Git has three states, that the files can reside: modified, staged and committed